nrfconnect/sdk-nrf/doc/nrf/ug_zigbee_configuring_libraries.rst

   This allows to avoid long wait times at the beginning of the DFU process.

 Configuring these options and updating the default values (at least updating the ``image_version`` to the application version) allows you to use Zigbee FOTA in the :ref:`zigbee_light_switch_sample` sample.
-Alternatively, you can use :file:`overlay-fota.conf` file during the sample building process.

 Enabling Zigbee FOTA in an application
 ======================================